gruntwork-io/terragrunt/README.md

 Using the configuration above, each child `.terragrunt` file will get a unique path for its `state_file_id` and `key` settings.
 For example, in `qa/my-app/.terragrunt`, the `state_file_id` will resolve to `qa/my-app` and the `key` will resolve to `qa/my-app/terraform.tfstate`.

+You will almost always want to use this helper too.
+The only time you may want to specify the `state_file_id` or `key` manually is if you moved a child folder.
+In that case, to ensure it can reuse its old state and lock, you may want to hard-code the `state_file_id` and `key` to the old file path.
+However, a safer approach would be to move the state files themselves to match the new location of the child folder, as that makes things more consistent!

 ### Overriding settings from the parent